Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 Summary:

-Food Manager Certification strengthens inspection readiness, operational consistency, and professional credibility—even when not required by law.
+Food Manager Certification strengthens inspection readiness, operational consistency, and professional credibility in compliance with Oregon’s 2029 mandate.

 Numerous professionals nationwide have already earned and renewed their card with AAA Food Handler — a trusted name in food safety training.